Call Now Free Quote

 Section Rebuild

-When spalling or structural failure affects a contiguous zone of 15 or more units, or when the pattern of damage suggests that adjacent units will fail soon, a section rebuild is more appropriate than individual extraction.
+When spalling or structural failure affects a contiguous zone of 15 or more units, or when the pattern of damage suggests adjacent units will fail soon, a section rebuild is more appropriate than individual extraction.
 The entire damaged section is dismantled course by course to sound material, the backup structure is inspected and repaired if needed, and the section is rebuilt with matching brick and appropriate mortar.
 Proper bonding at the perimeter of the rebuilt section to the existing wall is essential for structural continuity.

 Full Elevation Rebuild